ofutonify/02_LineWeaver/02_LineWeaver/02_LineWeaver.md

 - This step merges the CSV output from SSEEdit (02LW_XXX.csv) with the XML data from xTranslator.

 - If the contents of the "Dest" column are the same as the "Source" column at the time of export, those cells will be considered untranslated and highlighted.
-(Please translate the highlighted cells in the Dest column into the target language.)
+(Please translate the highlighted cells in the Dest column into the target language)
-- The following REC types are excluded from this check, as they typically don’t require translation.
-(I usually mark them yellow in xTranslator to avoid overwriting other mods.)
 - However, the following REC types are excluded from this check, as they typically don’t require translation (I usually mark them yellow in xTranslator to avoid overwriting other mods):

 "HDPT:FULL", "FURN:FULL", "CLAS:FULL", "DOOR:FULL", "FACT:FULL", "CLFM:FULL",